72 Biology

 The Modern Biology course covers specialized and somewhat advanced topics in the fields of cellular biology, molecular biology, biochemistry, and genetics.
 It does not cover organismal biology or taxonomy.
 The course is carefully planned to provide the background that biology students will need for advanced biology classes.
 Non-biology majors will also find this course useful as it explains many of the concepts and techniques currently discussed in the popular press.

-The Story of the Woolly Mammoth (CC BY) Created by Chloe Young
+The Story of the Woolly Mammoth by Chloe Young (CC BY).

 A resource pack consisting of three lessons, set out over three detailed presentations accompanied by student worksheets, that focus on the extinction of the Woolly Mammoth as a means of teaching students about Biodiversity and Interdependence.

-To Bee or not to Bee (CC BY) Created by Natash Michaelides
+To Bee or not to Bee by Natash Michaelides (CC BY).

 A series of workshops that aims to express the importance of bees to our planet by teaching about pollination, bee diversity, and the adaptions that honey bees have made in their hives to allow them to be efficient in their jobs.
 There are three detailed lesson plans based on the following topics: pollination, bee diversity, and hexagons in the beehive.